choria-legacy/marionette-collective/website/reference/plugins/facts.md

 ## Details
 Implementing a facts plugin is made simple by inheriting from *MCollective::Facts::Base*, in that case you just need to provide 1 method, the YAML plugin code can be seen below:

+For releases in the 1.0.x release cycle and older, use this plugin format:

 {% highlight ruby linenos %}
 module MCollective
     module Facts